 I also love that this recipe only costs around $4.00 for eight hearty servings!
-I bought the sausage marked down to $1.99, used my own frozen chicken broth, and the tomatoes from my pantry (purchased on sale of course), and we all know lentils are a great “deal” anytime (nobody’s ever gonna break the bank on beans .
+I bought the sausage marked down, used my own frozen chicken broth, and the tomatoes from my pantry (store bought, but I have used home-canned when I have them), and we all know lentils are a great deal anytime.

 - 1 T. olive oil

 - 1 lb.
-Italian sausage (mild or hot)
+Italian sausage (mild or hot – we like hot)

 - 1 onion, chopped